exasim-project/NeoFOAM/doc/api/executor.rst

 Overview
 ^^^^^^^^

 NeoFOAM uses the MPI+X approach for parallelism, where X is the execution space used for parallelism.
-The `Executor` class uses Kokkos and provides an interface for memory management and specifics were to execute the operations:
+The `Executor` class uses Kokkos, provides an interface for memory management, and specifies where to execute the operations:

 - `SerialExecutor`: run on the CPU with MPI
 - `CPUExecutor`: run on the CPU with either OpenMP or C++ Threads in Combination and MPI